 1) See an Opera at the Arena

 Located in Piazza Bra, the majestic Arena is one of the best-preserved ancient Roman monuments in Italy.

 Constructed in the 1st century, the Arena di Verona served as a stage for brutal gladiatorial games in Roman times.

-While you can’t catch a gladiator match these days, the Arena is now world famous for large-scale opera performances.
+While you can’t catch a gladiator match these days, the Arena is now world-famous for large-scale opera performances.
 In ancient times, the Arena housed nearly 30,000 people.
-While not as massive as the Roman Colosseum, the amphitheater comes alive during opera season.
+While not as massive as the Roman Colosseum, the amphitheater comes alive during the opera season.

 Verona is known as the City of Opera because of the ancient Arena; its reputation is cemented by the tragic love story between young Romeo and Juliet.

 For shows, timetables and schedules visit the official website: www.arena.it.

 2) Take a day trip to Lake Garda

 Among the best things to do in Verona, a weekend getaway to Lake Garda is a favorite among locals.

 If you’re staying in Verona and not simply taking a day trip there, the lake is a mere hour away from Verona by car and 30 minutes by train.